JohnTigue/tigue.com/posts/2015-12-14-generating-topojson-debug.markdown

 For more information and all the files related to this task, check out [my GitHub repo on this topic](https://github.com/JohnTigue/nodeio/tree/master/data/generating-topojson).

 **Update:**
-Take 2 of the work in the post used `topojson@1.6.20` and I am not sure which version was used for Take 1 but is was almost a year ago.
+Take 2 of the work in the post used `topojson@1.6.20` and I am not sure which version was used for Take 1 but that version of `topojson` was installed over six months earlier.

-Also, the City now has UI for exporting (read:downloading) their datasets as GeoJSON, which leads to another option: use `topojson` to convert the GeoJSON to TopoJSON, no shapefile involved at all.
+Also, the City now has UI for exporting (read: downloading) their datasets as GeoJSON, which leads to another option: use `topojson` to convert the City's GeoJSON to TopoJSON, no shapefile involved at all.